robertoooo/Cheat_Sheet/React/02_JavaScript_NextGen.md

 ```

 # Deconstructering
-Like spread, except here we can pull out one element instead of all
+Like spread, except here we can pull out one element instead of all.
+Possible to do with objects as well.

 ```js
 const numbers = [1,2,3];